Tycro-Games/tycro-games.github.io/_projects/GS Map Editor.md

 ## Rendering

-I believe that the **[article](https://tycro-games.github.io/posts/Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++/)** explains in a logical way how I arrived at the answer which I considered good enough visually.
-If you have any doubts please consult the **[paper](https://www.intel.com/content/dam/develop/external/us/en/documents/optimized-gradient-border-rendering-in-imperator-rome.pdf)**, or the article.
+I believe that this **[article](https://tycro-games.github.io/posts/Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++/)** explains *my rendering method*, which I considered good enough visually.
+If you are curious please consult the **[paper](https://www.intel.com/content/dam/develop/external/us/en/documents/optimized-gradient-border-rendering-in-imperator-rome.pdf)**, or the article.

-This is the core logic behind rendering fragment shader that renders political countries with **no borders:**
+This is the core logic behind the **fragment shader** that renders political countries:

 ```glsl
 shader_type canvas_item;